stmcculloch/stmcculloch-website/docs/tips-for-maximum-efficiency/single-shot-improvements.md

 - Set up automatic computer backups
 - Get an adblocker ([uBlock origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=en) is the best)
 - Get [sponsorblock](https://chrome.google.com/webstore/detail/sponsorblock-for-youtube/mnjggcdmjocbbbhaepdhchncahnbgone?hl=en) to automatically skip sponsored sections of videos.
 - Use the the program "Task Scheduler" built into windows (or get a linux/mac equivalent).
 It lets you schedule events to occur automatically, either on a schedule, or in response to another event on your computer such as logging on, or if the computer is idle for more than XX minutes.
-Here are some ideas:
+There are probably more user friendly 3rd party applications if it seems a bit scary.
+Anyway, here are some ideas:
   - Automatically enable a screen dimmer program at 9 PM
   - Automatically put the computer to sleep at 11:30 PM